-- 4 To qualify for the Master of Health Practice, a student must achieve 180 points by successfully completing the following: - (a) core courses: 30 points and - (b) a specialisation: 90 points from one of the subject areas identified in these regulations or

-(c) the practice project
+- 4 To qualify for the Master of Health Practice, a student must achieve 180 points by successfully completing the following: - (a) core courses: 30 points and - $(b) \quad a specialisation: 90 points from one of the subject areas identified in these regulations \\ and$ - (c) the practice project

-- (d) 60 points from the additional courses listed in the Master of Health Practice Table related to the chosen subject area. - 5 A student may substitute courses in the specialisations with other relevant postgraduate courses with the approval of the programme leader. - 6 A student who is granted admission to the Master of Health Practice with advanced standing on the basis of having already completed the Postgraduate Certificate in Health Science or the Postgraduate Certificate in Advanced Nursing Practice must complete at least 120 points in an approved course of study. - 7 A student seeking registration as a Nurse Practitioner must complete the core courses and 150 points in an approved course of study from the Nursing subject area. - 8 A student seeking approval to practice as a Paramedic Practitioner must complete the core courses and 150 points in an approved course of study from the Paramedicine subject area.
+- (d) 60 points from the additional courses listed in the Health Science Postgraduate Courses Table related to the chosen subject area. - 5 A student may substitute courses in the specialisations with other relevant postgraduate courses with the approval of the programme leader. - 6 A student who is granted admission to the Master of Health Practice with advanced standing on the basis of having already completed the Postgraduate Certificate in Health Science or the Postgraduate Certificate in Advanced Nursing Practice must complete at least 120 points in an approved course of study. - 7 A student seeking registration as a Nurse Practitioner must complete the core courses and 150 points in an approved course of study from the Nursing subject area. - $\label{eq:section} A student seeking approval to practice as a Paramedic Practitioner must complete the core courses and 150 points in an approved course of study from the Paramedicine subject area.$